lakes-legendaries/litai/docsrc/app.rst

 This command:

 #.
-Installs python
+Installs the docker engine
 #.
 Installs the Azure CLI
 #.
 Uses certbot to create a secure https connection
 #.
 Schedules monthly reboots
 #.
 Schedules daily data/website updates
 #.
-Triggers a reboot script :code:`webserver/reboot.sh` to start the api on
+Triggers a startup script :code:`webserver/startup.sh` to start the api on
    system startup
+#.
+Clones this repo, and builds and launches this api docker service.

 Please note that this command expects: